Nelson-Gon/mde/cran-comments.md

 Release Summary

-This is a new release.
-It introduces new functions and extends older functions.
+* Fixes issues with sorting on R devel Linux as requested.

+* Fixes URL issues.

+* Introduces new functions and fixes other known issues.

 ## Test environments